By Caitlyn Buchanan, 28.02.2019 Updated 16.09.2020

 It has been speculated that post Brexit a UK based company will be required to have an EEA address on their packaging to maintain a CE Marking.
 This address can be that of the authorised representative such as a registered address.
 If your company need update your product labels to show an EEA address as part of its Brexit preparations Euro Company Formations can assist, we offer Registered Office Address services in many EEA jurisdictions that can be used on labelling/packaging.

-If your company needs assistance in obtaining an EORI number, VAT number or EEA address as part of its Brexit preparations, Euro Company Formations can assist.
-Please act quickly as you may need to account for registration and printing time in advance of the 29th of March 2019.
+If your company will be involved in Cross border trade post Brexit and needs assistance in obtaining an EORI number, VAT number or EEA address as part of its Brexit preparations, Euro Company Formations can assist.
+Please act quickly as you may need to account for registration and printing time in advance of the 31st of December 2020.
 Please contact us today for more information.Contact US